soppylzz/soppy-ie/README.md

     ```cmd
     hexo new [layout] [article_title]
+    # hexo new post xxxx
-    # hexo new page xxxx
+    # hexo new about xxxx
     ```